 Once the attack is over, try to move around to help your eyesight and other senses compensate for the problems in your inner ear.

 Treating severe attacks

-You may be advised to have prochlorperazine as an injection instead of a tablet for quicker action to deal with severe symptoms.
+You may be advised to have injections of prochlorperazine, instead of taking it as a tablet for quicker action to deal with severe symptoms.